olegbilovus/compilers_es5/README.md

 Visitor type:
   --gen_c                (default) Generate the C code.
   --type_check           Check that there is no type errors.
-  --graphviz_scope       Create a Graphviz Tables  diagram  in dot language
-                         which shows all the scoping tables.
+  --graphviz_scope       Create a Graphviz Tables diagram in dot language which shows all the scoping tables.
   --scope_check          Check that there is no scoping errors.
   --semantic_check       Check that there is no semantic errors.
   --graphviz_ast         Create a Graphviz AST diagram in dot language.
   --debug                Debug the Lexer and Parser.
-The input will run on
-                         both and produce the equivalent of source in Toy2.
+The input will run on both and produce the equivalent of source in Toy2.
+  --lexer                Run the Lexer.
+Print the Tokens steam and the String Table.
 ```